 Step up your dessert game with these waffle ice cream sandwiches.
 Drizzle with homemade chocolate magic shell for an amazing frozen treat!

-If I may draw this comparison, I’m of the strong opinion that ice cream sandwiches are like the quesadilla of the frozen dessert world.
-Life essential.
-I whipped up my Grain-Free Almond Flour Waffles and my Paleo Chocolate Magic Shell to bring these beauties together.
-Sure, they require more effort than simply popping open the pint and going to town, but I pinky promise, you’ll be happy you went the extra mile!
+Sure, they require more effort than simply popping open a pint and going to town, but I pinky promise, you’ll be happy you went the extra mile!

 While the cookie approach is always acceptable for your sandwich fixings, I do love the waffle methodology – the waffles hold ice cream like champs!
 Plus, they’re fun to top with drizzles of goodness, like that chocolate magic shell.
 Side note: If you’re super into caramel, try whipping up a batch of my Paleo Salted Caramel to drizzle on top as well!